How To Meditate Better With Biohacking

 Heart Rate Variability (HRV)

-Meditation headband
+Meditation Trackers/Tech

-Meditation headbands, like the Muse, offer real-time feedback on how your meditation is going, second by second.
+Meditation headbands, like Muse, offer real-time feedback on how your meditation is going, second by second.
 When Muse senses that your mind is busy, it plays sounds of heavy winds.
 When your mind is quiet, it plays calm, gentle winds.

 While you meditate, Muse logs what it senses.
 You can use this information to quantify your ability to calm yourself and focus.
 That way, you can track your progress over time and stay motivated.